Center for Excellence and Equity in Teacher Preparation

 Teacher Certification

-The professional education unit of the University of Delaware is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The Office of Certification and Accreditation provides lots of information about certification.
+You can also check with the Department of Education in the state(s) in which you might want to become eligible for certification to be sure your academic degree program meets those requirements.
+Teacher licensure or certification is different in every state.
+The professional education unit of the University of Delaware is accredited by the National Council for Accreditation of Teacher Education (NCATE).
 The individual teacher education programs have received State Approved Program status and have been recognized by national specialty organizations as having met their standards.
 Students who complete a University of Delaware state-approved educator preparation program, including achieving a passing score on all tests required by the State of Delaware for teacher certification at the time of their graduation, will receive the University’s institutional recommendation for teacher certification.
 Institutional Recommendation is necessary to apply for certification in all states.

 Alternative Routes to Certification